swathykrishna95/Miles-Mathis-clone-page/README.md

 # Miles Mathis Clone Page
-Created for fun, and probable will be private!
+Created for fun, and probably will be private!